Photoassociative ionization of Na inside a storage ring

-However, concerning the overall behavior of PAI as a function of intensity, saturation seems to be evident at high probe intensities in the MOT case, while the same is not true for the 1D case.
+However, concerning the overall behavior of PAI as a function of intensity, there is a strong indicative that the curvatures of the graphics are opposite for the MOT and the Atomotron.
+While the first four points indicate a positive curvature for the Atomotron the opposite is observed with the MOT.
+This behavior together with the remaining points indicates the occurrence of a possible saturation for the MOT, which seems to be not present in the case of Atomotron.
+This is however just an hypothesis.
 Saturation of PAI with intensity was already observed in previous experiments~\cite{Bagnato_1993b}, but only in the case of single color PAI in a MOT.
 In that system, a local equilibrium theory, where the atoms interact with the light fields near the Condon points, could not fully explain the results.
 A more elaborated theory, based on Liouville evolution equation for the density matrix elements, matched better with the experiment.
-That approximation was called Optical-Bloch-Equations (OBE) and was developped by Band and Julienne~\cite{Band_1992}.
+That approximation was called Optical-Bloch-Equations (OBE) and was developed by Band and Julienne~\cite{Band_1992}.

 However, there is no report on investigation of intensity dependence of two color PAI, and the reason why we observe saturation in the 3D case is not fully understood yet.
 In the present experiment, the evolution of the PAI rate constant is observed as a function only of the intensity of the second optical excitation of the process.
 The laser responsible for the first step of PAI (repumping laser) is kept at constant intensity, consequently promoting a constant flux of atomic pairs to the intermediate state $Na + Na^*$.
 After motion along the attractive branch of this state, the flux of pairs can be intercepted by the probe laser (of adjustable intensity) and promoted to the doubly excited state $Na^* + Na^*$, which can finally evolve to short range ionization.
 In this situation, saturation can be due to several different factors.
 According to us, the most important of them would be the limitation of the incoming flux in the intermediate state and the light shift caused by the probe laser.